Saturday, 15 June 2024

 So French school then American University, what did one expect, right?
 It’s also the most spoken language in the world, including native and non-native speakers.
 But what about writing more in the Arabic language — I was born into — beside English?
 Because I do enjoy and even miss it.

 Expressing myself in Arabic reminds of simpler, younger times.
 Being the class clown at school and the court jester within the family.
 The puns, wordplay, songs among more creative silliness that came out from the experience of going to a strict all-boy catholic school while at the same time having Sheraton Hotels as a home for 20 years.
 Humour, it seems, was one way I was trying to make sense of the whole thing.
 Except maybe the few non-Egyptian ex-girlfriends and beside education and working in hotels, most of my verbal communication was conducted in vernacular Arabic.
-That was before social media of course and before relocating in my early 30s.
+That was before social media of course and before relocating to North America in my early 30s.

 As such, as I matured along with my linguistic abilities and philosophical views, I began contemplating how being a multilingual communicator can be a bridge that connects certain gaps between different languages, roots, cultures, histories, and most importantly, people.